friedrich/soil-moisture-sensor/README.md

 - Add battery protection circuit.
 - Add a switch for turning the device on and off.
-- Add a button to put the device into a mode where it acts as an access point or it can be connected to via Bluetooth.
+- Add a button to put the device into a mode where it acts as an access point or can be connected via Bluetooth.
-- Make it possible for the microcontroller to measure battery voltage and to know if it is being powered using USB or the battery.
+- Make it possible for the microcontroller to measure battery voltage and to know if it is powered using USB or the battery.
 Detect USB using an RTC GPIO port to be able to wake the microcontroller when plugged in.
 - Replace the battery solder pads with a connector.
+- Remove sensing traces from the top so that it matters less how deep the sensor is pushed into the soil.
+Additionally, moisture variations are more relevant deeper down than on the top.
+- Increase the length of the probe.